Canary release

 Best Practices

-First Gray Release
+First Canary Release

 Current status: Only the LATEST version (100% traffic)

-Current status: Version 1 (100% traffic), LATEST (0% traffic)
+Current status: version 1 (100% traffic), LATEST (0% traffic)

 Set traffic allocation: LATEST (10%), version 1 (90%)